The future is here: Company chooses Charlotte as first U.S. city for delivery robots - NewsBreak

 For now, this is a Charlotte-only project that businesses can use within their system already designed for local delivery.

 “We are not looking to tackle delivery on huge, large scales.
-We are really looking at sustainable delivery on a neighborhood level,” said Virani.
+We are really looking at sustainable delivery on a neighborhood level,” Virani said.

-Tiny Mile leaders say they chose Charlotte as the first expansion into the United States because the city is often listed as one of the top 10 technologically innovative cities in America.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Tiny Mile leaders said they chose Charlotte as the first expansion into the U.S. because the city is often listed as one of the top 10 technologically innovative cities in America.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0